Ann Mount: Looking Back and Ahead

 Ann Mount: I think the buildings are just kind of a symbol of lasting, in spite of the weather, and the elements, the poverty.

-Mount: I mean, there was nursing, and shorthand, and secretarial stuff.
+Mount: I mean, there was, like, nursing, and shorthand, and secretarial stuff.
 There really wasn't much.
 And teaching.
 There really wasn't much else.

 So Mount compromised.
 She studied perspective drawing and architectural rendering in college.
 Shortly after graduating, she married and started a family, and found part-time employment drawing advertisements for local clothing stores.

-Mount: It was good training, but it was not...not what you'd call very satisfying.
+Mount: It was good training, but it was not...you know, not what you'd call very satisfying.
 Your creativeness was certainly limited.

 Soon, Ann gave up making ads to pursue more creatively satisfying work.
 After her first gallery show in Atlanta in 1968, there would be no turning back.